richardle17/richardle17/README.md

 Previously interned at Symantec in Mountain View, working on AWS Automation infrastructure for data analytics for Symantec VIP's service alerters.
 I was a core member on the intern team, and heavily contributed to the backend framework of the project.

-I'm currently open for internship or full time opportunities, feel free to reach out ðŸ˜Š Let's solve problems, together. richardle17business@gmail.com
+I'm currently open for internship or full time opportunities, feel free to reach out!
+Let's solve problems, together. richardle17business@gmail.com